 Are Mutual Fund Direct Plans suitable for everyone?

 Though Direct Mutual Fund plans give higher returns, they are meant for investors who know which funds to buy.
-If you are not comfortable or do not have the required expertise to identify good funds as per your financial goals, it is better to take the services of a Mutual Fund agent.
+If you are not comfortable or do not have the required expertise to identify right mutual funds as per your financial goals, it is better to take the services of a Mutual Fund agent.
 You may also consider taking the help of a fee-only Financial planner to buy direct plans.

-In the race to get higher returns, it could be disastrous if you invest in a wrong Direct mutual fund product and make say 10% lower returns than its fund category.
+In the race to get higher returns, it could be disastrous if you invest in a wrong Direct mutual fund scheme and make say 10% lower returns than its fund category.
 Instead you can invest in a suitable Regular plan through an advisor who can guide you.
 A Direct Plan will work well if you have the required knowledge and infrastructure.

 For the existing investments, be aware of the exit loads, tax implications and applicability of lock-in period (if any) before you switch from Regular plans to Direct mutual fund plans.